Covert Comic Home Page

 When they say "no preparation necessary," do they mean to prepare isn't necessary, or that it's necessary to not prepare?

-James Michener said: "If you reject the food, ignore the customs, fear the religion and avoid the people, you might as well stay home."
+James Michener wrote: "If you reject the food, ignore the customs, fear the religion and avoid the people, you might as well stay home."

 The problem is, that's how I feel about my home.